wasimbloch/Azure-Platform-Maintenance-Notification/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 This template creates the virtual machine with In-VM metadata service is installed using the windows task scheduler.
 Task scheduler is configured to use in-VM metadata service using the PowerShell script and creates the event viewer entry for upcoming virtual macine reboot event.
-User can configure OMS and can view maintenance notification for the upcoming virtual machine Reboot event.
+User can configure OMS to view upcoming maintenace notification from the dashboard.